 Patjens Lakes Loop Trail is a 6.1 mile lightly trafficked loop trail located near Cascadia, Oregon that features a lake and is rated as moderate.
-The trail is primarily used for hiking, trail running, camping, and fishing and is accessible from July until October.
+The trail is primarily used for hiking, trail running, camping, and fishing and is best used from July until October.
 Dogs are also able to use this trail.

 Hiker this loop over Memorial day weekend and it was empty.
 We saw two other hikers and that was it.
 Because of the wildfires several years ago, about three-quarters of the trees on the hike have been killed.
 The trail has quite a few dead snags (every few hundred feet or so) blocking the way, so following it can be a bit of a challenge at times.
 There are some good views, and it's relatively flat, so if you're camping in the area, it would make a fine day hike.